HackYourFuture-CPH/node.js/week1/lesson-plan.md

 ### Building a simple http webserver

-Go to the `teacher-live-coding` folder, `npm install` and run using `nodemon ./src/backend/simple-webserver.js`.
+Go to the `teacher-live-coding` folder, run using `nodemon ./src/backend/simple-webserver.js`.
 Try and implement this functionality from the bottom while explaining.

 ## Exercises